 Fishing in Iceland is becoming increasingly popular.
 This is because it is proving to be up there with the best destinations for catching lots of species including big Cod from the sea and Giant Brown Trout from the freshwater lakes.
 Iceland is a country to rival others for its fishing potential.
 The land of fire and ice is slowly giving up more and more of its fishing secrets.

 Ever fancied targeting huge Cod in Iceland?
 Well we are pleased to offer you this fantastic opportunity to do battle with such fish in the comfort of your very own boat.
 Either choose to be fully guided or DIY, the option is yours.
 We provide the very best boats that come fully equipped with all the electronics to make your stay perfect.

 Suðureyri is on the west coast of Iceland and perfectly situated for sea fishing, just inside on of the western fjords, this town has everything the travelling angler can look for.
 Whether you choose to target the huge Cod or the massive Halibut, we are sure that you will find Iceland to be a real treasure.

 Trout fishing that is in a class of its own, lake Thingvallavatn can boast some of the largest and most stunning brown trout anywhere in the world.
 The lake has developed a unique environment for a variety of sub species that can only be found in its waters, this list of species includes the Trout.
-These awesome fish were trapped in lake Thingvallavatn during the last ice age and have changed in their appearance into the silver, thick bodied spectacles that they are today.

 The Sog River is recognized as one of the finest Atlantic Salmon rivers in Iceland, it is also the largest spring fed river in Iceland.
 Our beat Sydri Bru is the most productive beat on the river with old catch records indicating that anything from 140 to 240 salmon caught each year.